BalazsJako/ImGuiColorTextEdit/README.md

  - supports large files: there is no explicit limit set on file size or number of lines, performance is not affected when large files are loaded (except syntax coloring, see below)

 Known issues:
  - syntax highligthing is based on std::regex, which is diasppointingly slow.
 Because of that, the highlighting process is amortized between multiple frames.
-Hand-written colorizers might help resolve this problem
+Hand-written colorizers and/or a lexical scanner might help resolve this problem.
  - 8 bit character only, no Unicode or Utf support (yet)
  - color palette is hardwired into the code atm....
  - there's no find/replace